CJ-5/Wakefield/README.md

 the console accordingly.
 It will also check if all the required packages are installed, if they aren't it will install them automatically.

+- If for whatever reason the package install fails due to an issue with pip please install the following packages:
+1. Colorama
+2. Pynput
+3. dataclasses
+4. pywin32

 - The program does not currently have a save file... if it closes **all data** will be lost, and you will start from the beginning.